ldv1/LinXGBoost/README.md

 Additionally, we have:
-* loss_func [default="square_loss"]
-  - type of loss function; at the moment, only the default is accepted; other loss functions will be implemented.
 * min_samples_split [default=3]
   - the minimum number of samples required to split an internal node.
   - range: [2,+∞]